Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 parameter.
 This is an alpha feature in Kubernetes 1.8.
 Please ensure the feature is enabled.
 - An Alluxio Docker image [alluxio/alluxio](https://hub.docker.com/r/alluxio/alluxio/).
 If using a private Docker registry, refer to the Kubernetes [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
-- Alluxio workers use `hostNetwork` and `hostPath` volumes for locality scheduling and short-circuit access respectively.
-Please ensure the security policy allows for provisioning these resource types.
 - Ensure the [Kubernetes Network Policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/)
 allows for connectivity between applications (Alluxio clients) and the Alluxio Pods on the defined ports.